arratik/pure_data_stuff/README.md

 with the click of a bang object. eight presets are included. i dunno; i think this is an easier method of drum rack programming. i hate the ableton piano roll. (this patch uses a "counter" object, so you'll need the cyclone library for it to work.)

+drum grid dsp - same idea, but with synthesized drum sounds and the ability to record a single 16-step sequence to an audio file that can be imported into a DAW or sampler.